 During the three months ended March 31, 2018, the Company entered into commodity derivative contracts consisting of natural gas basis swaps for March 2018 through December 2018 and natural gas fixed price swaps for January 2019 through December 2019.
-During the one month ended March 31, 2017, the Company entered into commodity derivative contracts consisting of natural gas fixed price swaps for January 2018 through December 2019.
-The Company did not enter into any commodity derivative contracts during the two months ended February 28, 2017.
+During the one month ended March 31, 2017, the Company entered into commodity derivative contracts consisting of natural gas fixed price swaps for January 2018 through December 2018.
+During the one month ended March 31, 2017, the Company entered into commodity derivative contracts during the two months ended February 28, 2017.